Sherifsani/free-genai-bootcamp-2025/week-0/sentence-constructor/meta-ai/prompt.md

 - Provide a possible sentence structure
 - Do not give too much clues (2 maximum)

-Student input:
+## Student input:
-"He does not need a haircut"
+"What is the number of your apartment"